open-portfolio/open-portfolio.github.io/worth/snapshotBuilder.md

 Access the Summary View via the menu or by clicking the "[B] SNAPSHOT BUILDER" in the side bar.
 Or by the Control-Command-B shortcut.

-This provides details on the Snapshot's period, before it is committed to _FlowWorth_'s data model.
+This provides details on the Snapshot's period, before it is committed to _Flow Worth_'s data model.

 This will be most useful when you've created at least two snapshots.